-I’ve created this resource page for products and services that I think you’ll love and benefit from as much as I do.
+I’ve created this resources page for products and services that I think you’ll love and benefit from as much as I do.
 I’ll add to it as I learn more, but you’ll notice that in the future I will reference this page quite often.
 I recommend bookmarking it for your reference and convenience.
 Enjoy!

 Disclosure: Please note that some of the links below are affiliate links, and at no additional cost to you, I will earn a commission if you decide to make a purchase.
 Please understand that I have experience with all of these companies, and I recommend them because they are helpful and useful, not because of the small commissions I make if you decide to buy something.
-Please do not spend any money on these products unless you feel you need them or that they will help you achieve your goals.

-Base CRM – A great CRM program for tracking sales, clicks, followups and SO much more!
+Base CRM – A great CRM program for tracking sales, clicks, follow-ups and SO much more!
 Extremely reasonable pricing, AND you can get a free trial to test it out!